Can Red Bull Make Social Entrepreneurship An Extreme Sport? | Fast Company

 As the Amaphiko Academy marketing video shows, the sales pitch can certainly be amped up to feel equally sporty and aspirational.

-For each Academy, the hope is to groom entrepreneurs who are already familiar with their own community’s needs.
+For each academy, the hope is to groom entrepreneurs who are already familiar with their own community’s needs.
 “These don’t need to be high-tech startups–it could be someone who started a community center to teach young people to dance,” says Geiss, who adds that one recent Baltimore applicant has a plan to teach teaching STEM classes through lessons with dirt bikes.
 “What I’m hoping is that social entrepreneurs who might even not call themselves that can see where this might fit into their work and go for it.”

 A total of 64 people have graduated from these fledgling programs, about 70% of which are running businesses with sustainable revenue and social impacts.
 That includes Lady Liberty, a South African group that provides mobile legal services pro bono to poor and marginalized women, and Fix Forward, a group that connects homeowners and businesses with qualified local trade workers, who might otherwise have trouble finding work.